Anarchic Edinburgh Fringe swings into high gear

 The Fringe, the more sedate International Festival of the arts, the Book Festival and the highly popular Royal Military Tattoo combine to produce the world’s biggest annual arts extravaganza founded in 1947 as an antidote to post-war austerity.

-The official Fringe program lists a record 2,695 shows, plus more on the “Free Fringe”, with an influx of nearly 23,000 performers this year.
-Festivals in Scotland are worth some 250 million pounds ($389.99 million) to the Scottish economy annually, with the Fringe itself bringing in 140 million pounds to Edinburgh alone.
+The official Fringe programme lists a record 2,695 shows, plus more on the “Free Fringe”, with an influx of nearly 23,000 performers this year.
+Festivals in Scotland are worth some 250 million pounds to the Scottish economy annually, with the Fringe itself bringing in 140 million pounds to Edinburgh alone.

 The Fringe, which runs to August 27, ranges from anarchic comedy and satire, through serious and experimental drama, song, dance, circus and busking on the ancient Royal Mile running from the castle towering over the city centre to the queen’s royal palace of Holyrood.